junayed-hasan/smile-recognition-fusion/README.md

 ## Reproducing Results

 1. **Run Cross-Validation:**
-   - By default, the experiments will run on 10-fold, 10-fold, 9-fold and 7-fold for each of UvA-NEMO, BBC, MMI and SPOS respectively.
+   - By default, the experiments will run on 10-fold, 10-fold, 9-fold and 7-fold for each of UvA-NEMO, BBC, MMI and SPOS respectively [as per the implementation details subsection of the paper].

 2. **Save and Load Models:**
    - Models are saved to the `[dataset name]/` folder within each dataset directory.
 Ensure the `[dataset name]/` folder is writable for saving checkpoints.
 For example, inside BBC, there is another folder named bbc where the models will be saved.